sensu/sensu-docs/content/sensu-go/5.2/reference/agent.md

 executed     |
 -------------|------
-description  | The time the check was executed, stored as an integer. required     | false default      | The time the event was received by the agent type         | Integer
+description  | The time the check was executed, in seconds since the Unix epoch. required     | false default      | The time the event was received by the agent type         | Integer